 - a) Indicate two audio characteristics which are numerically larger than the corresponding speech characteristics.
-(R: bandwidth and dynamic range) - b) What is the main audio characteristic justifying to use a higher bit depth than for speech?
-(R: higher dynamic range) - c) Explain in what consists the temporal post-masking effect. - d) What is the main reason to increase the size of the audio frames in MPEG-1 Audio Layer 2 regarding Layer 1? - e) Would you prefer listen to 22 kHz bandwidth with appropriate sampling and 16 bit/sample audio OR 44 kHz sampling frequency and 12 bit/sample audio ?
-Why ? - f) Considering the varied composition of a symphonic orchestra, how would change the subjective quality assessment associated to the music if the full bandwidth (22 kHz) is kept while successively increasing the sampling rate from a value which starts being 2.5 times the full bandwidth and ends being 4 times the full bandwidth?
+(R: bandwidth and dynamic range) - b) What is the main audio characteristic justifying to use a higher bit depth than for speech ?
+(R: larger dynamic range) - c) Explain in what consists the temporal post-masking effect. - d) What is the main reason to increase the size of the audio frames in MPEG-1 Audio Layer 2 regarding Layer 1? - e) Would you prefer listen to 22 kHz bandwidth with appropriate sampling and 16 bit/sample audio OR 44 kHz sampling frequency and 12 bit/sample audio ?
+Why ?
+(R: first option) - f) Considering the varied composition of a symphonic orchestra, how would change the subjective quality assessment associated to the music if the full bandwidth (22 kHz) is kept while successively increasing the sampling rate from a value which starts being 2.5 times the full bandwidth and ends being 4 times the full bandwidth?
+(R: Does not change)

-$$VI (0.5 + 0.5 + 0.5 + 0.5 + 0.5 + 0.5 = 3.0 \text{ val.})$$ f) What is the most relevant parameter the user can (indirectly) control when navigating the visual data and which is critical to select the visual data to be displayed?
-(R: viewing direction)
+VI (0.5 + 0.5 + 0.5 + 0.5 + 0.5 + 0.5 = 3.0 val.)